tmyeomans/OpenYYC/README.md

 Folders:

-Archive - Previous code snippits to be removed at a later date
+Old - Previous code snippits to be removed at a later date

 Data - The tessellated shapefiles zipped